kjenney/php-webminer/README.md

 The goal of this project is to create an extensible system for extracting data from web pages.
 Currently it is using Selenium WebDriver (via php-webdriver), QueryPath, and a configuration file which specifies which components to extract and how to output the results.

-### Configuration File
+### Job File
-The optional configuration file - config.xml -  defines system-wide settings, i.e. database, infrastructure.
-Ultimately this will allow users to maintain different environments from single server to enterprise/scalable systems.
-IF config.xml is not included the default behavior is to output XML to stdout.
+The "job" configuration file defines all of the aspects of the system (database, infrastructure) and the web site and the data you wish to extract.

+It is in XML and has the following options:

+1. Child element "site" must be defined
+2. Child element "steps" are recommended as they drive actions

 **Database**

 Currently a single MySQL database is accepted.
 If <database> elements are defind the XML will be imported into the database->table per the specifications in the Configuration File

-### Job File
-The "job" configuration file defines all of the aspects of the web site and the data you wish to extract.

-It is in XML and must be in the following format:

-1. Child elemnet "site" must be defined
-2. Child element "steps" are recommended as they drive actions

 **Actions**

 1. Click
 2. Type
+3. Captcha

 **Elements**